Biochemistry: Carbohydrates, Proteins, and Fats

 Monomers and Polymers

-Carbohydrates, proteins, and fats are all composed of smaller subunits called monomers.
-Carbohydrates consist of monosaccharides, proteins consist of amino acids, and fats consist of fatty acids and glycerol.
+Carbohydrates, proteins, and fats are composed of smaller subunits called monomers.
+Carbohydrates are built from monosaccharides, proteins from amino acids, and fats from fatty acids and glycerol.
+These monomers combine to form larger polymers.

 Structure and Function